tkomasa/ICARUS-documentation/README.md

 ***

 <sub>This is an unofficial Star Citizen tool, not affiliated with the Cloud Imperium group of companies.
-All content on this site not authored by its host or users are property of their respective owners. robertsspaceindustries.com
+All content on this site not authored by its host or users are property of their respective owners. robertsspaceindustries.com</sub>

-<sub>This project is not endorsed by or affiliated with the Cloud Imperium or Roberts Space Industries group of companies.
+<sub>This project is not endorsed by or affiliated with the Cloud Imperium or Roberts Space Industries group of companies.</sub>

-<sub>All game content and materials are copyright Cloud Imperium Rights LLC, Cloud Imperium Rights Ltd, Star Citizen®, Squadron 42®, Roberts Space Industries®, and Cloud Imperium® are registered trademarks of Cloud Imperium Rights LLC.
+<sub>All game content and materials are copyright Cloud Imperium Rights LLC, Cloud Imperium Rights Ltd, Star Citizen®, Squadron 42®, Roberts Space Industries®, and Cloud Imperium® are registered trademarks of Cloud Imperium Rights LLC.</sub>

 <sub>All rights reserved.</sub>